Type: unix-block

 The unix-block device type is supported for containers.
 It supports hotplugging.

-Unix block devices make the specified block device appear as a device in the instance (under /dev).
+Unix block devices make the specified block device appear as a device in the container (under /dev).
 You can read from the device and write to it.

 Device options